Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Experimental setups

 To train and test the models, we generated a dataset using the Basilisk simulator (\cite{basilisk}).
 The simulation involved a 58kg satellite in Low Earth Orbit actuated only by RWs which performed attitude maneuvers controlled by a MRP feedback control module available in Basilisk.
 In addition to the commanded torques, on the satellite acted several environmental disturbances, such as the gravity gradient, magnetic disturbances, and the atmospheric drag.
 The relevant satellite parameters are shown in Table \ref{tab:datasets_info}.

-We ran 300 runs randomly varying the initial attitude to generate an initial dataset, and other 50 runs with a different satellite inertia matrix and mass, to test the robustness of the trained models to errors of approximately 10\% on all axes, as these parameters are typically not known with absolute precision and may change during the operational life.
+The rationale for this dataset design is to reproduce a representative operational environment for small satellites performing attitude control solely with RWs.
+By including both nominal and perturbed configurations, the dataset allows assessing not only nominal performance but also the robustness of the learned models to model uncertainties.
+We ran 300 runs randomly varying the initial attitude, and orbital position, to generate an initial dataset, and other 50 runs with a different satellite inertia matrix and mass, to test the robustness of the trained models to errors of approximately 10\% on all axes, as these parameters are typically not known with absolute precision and may change during the operational life.
+These trajectories cover a broad portion of the attitude space and reaction wheel state space, providing a diverse training and testing distribution of control inputs and system responses.
 In each simulation, the satellite started with a random angular velocity of the reaction wheels, sampled uniformly from [-300, 300] rotations per minute.
 Each simulation lasted 3 minutes with a sampling and control time of 0.1 seconds, and a simulation time step of 0.001 seconds with Runge-Kutta 4 as integrator.